NathanEpstein/pydata-london/README.md

 ### Non-linear Functions

 - Consider a function like y = x⋅sin(x) + U, where U is a random value uniformly distributed in the interval (0, 1).
-- It’s a “simple” function but it is both non-monotonic and non-linear.
+- It’s a “simple” function, but it is both non-monotonic and non-linear.
 - A technique like simple regression is a non-starter without significant feature extraction.
 However, it is a simple task for a random forest.

 --